 - Sheltair Lounge's Price

 Sheltair Lounge at Paris Charles De Gaulle Airport

 Finnoy Travel had a connecting flight from Hong Kong to Helsinki via Paris Charles De Gaulle Airport (CDG).
-The said flight was booked via Skyscanner where the cheapest economy ticket was sold two months ago prior to this journey.
-We anticipated a long layover in Paris so we had decided to book a lounge there.
-Sheltair Lounge was the only reasonably located option when we knew to departure from the terminal 2D at CDG.
+The said flight was booked via Skyscanner where the cheapest economy ticket was sold two months ago before this journey.
+We anticipated a long layover in Paris so we decided to book a lounge there.
+Sheltair Lounge was the only reasonably located option when we knew to departure from terminal 2D at CDG.

 Where Sheltair Lounge Is?